leftshiftone/explicit/README.md

 ### Alias
 The alias token can be used to give a certain part of a text an alias name.
-This name can be used as a reference to the part when using it in the explicit conversion language.
+This name can be used as a reference to the part when using it in an ECL expression.
 An alias token matches with a text token when the token before the colon equals the text input.

  ````